dortania/vanilla-laptop-guide-legacy/preparations/online-installer.md

-# Preparing an online installer (MacOS/Windows/Linux)
+# Preparing an online installer (macOS/Windows/Linux)

 This requires a working internet connection on the target machine!
 If you're using WiFi, that means that the WiFi card must be compatible with **macOS**.
-It is possible to use HornDIS to tether with an Android phone if needed.
+It is possible to use HoRNDIS to tether with an Android phone if needed.

 Using gibMacOS, you can download the recovery image directly from Apple's servers and put it on a USB.
 Once booted up, this image can download the macOS installer on to the target hard drive.